sofiapanag/FollowMe-Robot-ESE-519/README.md

 ## Compilation
 - please find the main.c.
 Microchip Studio is really bloated hence we placed the whole project in repo.
+You may need to setup the uart functionalities.
 - the controller folder contains necessary files for NodeMCU.
 You may nead to install the AdaFruit bluefruit library.

 ### BLUETOOTH

 Node MCU - Level Shifter - Arduino